ipfs/ipfs-companion/docs/x-ipfs-path-header.md

 Presence of `x-ipfs-path` header is a clear indicator website uses IPFS.

-There is a [DNSLink policy][] enabled by default to execute DNS TXT lookups only for FQDNs that returned the header.
+There is a "best-effort" [DNSLink policy][] enabled by default to execute blocking DNS TXT lookups for FQDNs that returned the header.

-It is a big optimization, effectively removes the need for doing additional TXT lookup for every new hostname on every website.

 Note: `x-ipfs-path` starting with `/ipns/` will be ignored if [DNSLink policy][] is "Disabled" or DNS TXT record is missing.